The diff command line utility compares contents of two files (or directories), and shows how they differ line by line. It's straightforward to use

 To diff two remote files:

-These commands will fail if the remote hosts require you to enter ssh password for access.
+Note that the above commands will fail if the remote hosts require you to enter an SSH password for access.
 Also note that the above input direction is not supported by sh shell.
 Use bash shell or something compatible.

 Subscribe to Xmodulo